thoughtbot/administrate/docs/customizing_dashboards.md

 with this, you will be able to search through the column `name` from the association `belongs_to :country`, from your model.

+`:sortable` - Specifies if sorting should be enabled in the table views.
+Default is `true`.

+`:sorting_column` - Specifies the column of the associated model to be used for sorting in the table views and dropdown menu.
+If `sorting_column` is omitted and `order` is specified, the value of `order` will be used.
+If neither is specified, sorting will be done using the foreign key.

 `:class_name` - Specifies the name of the associated class.

 `:primary_key` (deprecated) - Specifies the association's primary_key.